 How to Make This Recipe

-- Chill your dough.
-It will help prevent your cookies from spreading too much and I promise it’s worth the wait!
+- For the perfect cookie, chill your dough.
+It will help prevent them from spreading too much and I promise it’s worth the wait!

 Recipe FAQs

 A cookie scoop is ideal for evenly shaped cookies.
-I also like to use a mason jar ring placed over the cookie and swirled in a circular fashion right when they come out of the oven to get perfectly round and even cookies.
+I also like to use a mason jar ring, round cookie cutter or cup placed over the cookie and swirled in a circular fashion right when they come out of the oven to get perfectly round and even cookies.

 More Recipes You’ll Love